Tebbee/In-Class-Behavior-Analyzer-FrontEnd/User Manual/Position Tasks.md

 	Click on Navigation dropdown list on the top of the page.
 #### Step Two:
 	Click on Positions to see positions table.
-  To search for a specific student positions' information, enter the student's information on the search bar.
+  To search for a specific student, enter the student's information on the search bar.